wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 ## Product Component "Experiences"

+PROTIP: Although Fabric is marketed as a "unified" product, practically it's operated as a collection of products that Microsoft users navigate around.

-1. Click the Microsoft Fabric icon at the bottom of the screen for a list of product components (without the vague marketing generalizations):
+1. Click the Microsoft Fabric icon at the bottom-left of the screen for a list of product components (without the vague marketing generalizations):

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701046058/fabric-menu-624x584_de9vj1.png"><img alt="fabric-menu-624x584.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701046058/fabric-menu-624x584_de9vj1.png"></a>